 Speaking of which, the down used in Canada Goose jackets is responsibly sourced from mature geese, which are a byproduct of the meat industry and meet the RDS standard.
 The RDS standard guarantees that the birds were humanely treated throughout their lives, making for a more ethical sourcing process.

 Goose down, as one of the two down types most commonly used, is the highest quality available in general.
 It provides great loft and less is required to fully insulate.
+Canada Goose uses also duck down in many products.

 Another material often found in their jackets is Coyote fur trim.
+However, the brand is moving away from real fur on its newest products.

 You might also like: Canada Goose vs The North Face: Which Brand is Better?